Tuesday, November 8, 2022

 In Patterson's book, Taking with the Left Hand (p.
 10) he says Gurdjieff knew that counter currents could deflect from the sacred teaching's original impulse, and details the "anticipated deflections and distortions" of "the Enneagram craze," in which Ennea-typers "have stripped the enneagram, a principal symbol of the Fourth Way, from Gurdjieff's teaching and used it as a secular personality tool."

 My point in quoting the above sources is not to discredit any Enneagram authors or teachers but to share that I'm not alone in my concerns about overemphasizing the nine personality "types" and losing the Enneagram's spiritual wholeness, and many others are now offering suggestions for a more wholistic focus.
-In "Praise for Keys to the Enneagram" Jessica Dibb writes about the "growing realization among some of us who teach the Enneagram for awakening that the transformational power of working with all nine fixations and journeying on all nine paths of essential qualities is paramount."
+In "Praise for Keys to the Enneagram" Jessica Dibb describes the "growing realization among some of us who teach the Enneagram for awakening that the transformational power of working with all nine fixations and journeying on all nine paths of essential qualities is paramount."

 In Keys to the Enneagram: How to Unlock the Highest Potential of Every Personality Type), A.H.
-Almaas writes:
+Almaas writes:-

 "Even though one type will dominate as we begin studying ourselves using the tool of the Enneagram, all the fixations are present in every ego. . . if we are genuinely interested in spiritual learning and liberation though the Enneagram, we need to study all the fixations--their cores and their shells--as they manifest in our lives."

-To open your thinking about this, I encourage experimenting with different ways to refer to fixations instead of types.
-In the October session of the 11-month experiential approach to Keys to the EnneagramRuss Hudson and Sandra Maitri are modelling this.
-In the October session on point Six, for example, instead of denoting someone as "a 6," Russ referred to "the Six part of us" and Sandra spoke of "the Six sector of our own personality."
+To open your thinking about this, I encourage experimenting with different ways to think of patterns or propensities instead of types.
+In the 11-month experiential approach to Keys to the Enneagram I attended in 2022-2023, Russ Hudson and Sandra Maitri modelled this.
+During the weekend on point Six, for example, instead of denoting someone as "a 6," Russ referred to "the Six part of us" and Sandra spoke of "the Six sector of our own personality."
+Remember that the Enneagram's purpose is to show us ways to become more present (nine "gateways" to presence, as described by Russ in this Sounds True interview).

-Wednesday, September 14, 2022
+Wednesday, February 14, 2024

 Tick-Tock